 Puritan views on the Sabbath were partly shaped by their understanding of the role sermons played in salvation.
 As John Primus observed, Puritans believed sermons to be the primary means by which God extends his grace to man.3 They probably came to this conclusion based on their understanding of Romans 10:14: “How shall they believe in him of whom they have not heard?
 And how shall they hear without a preacher?”
 (KJV).
 Because of this, they agreed with the general Protestant view that the sermon should be the focus of Sunday services.
 Consequently, Puritans were concerned about the conditions under which sermons were delivered.

 In the late 15th and early 16th centuries, large segments of the English people ignored worship services.
 Contemporary reports complain how those who did attend would come and go as they pleased, interrupting the service as they did so.
 Entertainments, such as the blood sport of bearbaiting, athletic competitions, dancing, gambling, church-ales and fairs were more widely attended than worship services.
 Often, those who did attend services could not wait for them to be over so they could participate in some form of secular entertainment.
 This is not surprising, since the English working person labored long hours for six days each week, with little chance for diversion.
 Sunday was their only time off.

-By 1570, religious Englishmen living in the countryside widely held to Sabbatarianism.
+By 1570, people living in the English countryside widely held to Sabbatarianism.
 Richard Fletcher, future bishop of London, complained in 1573 that it

 An increasing number of tracts during that decade spread those views.